Djurle collapsed to his knees, his heart pounding in his ears, and sweat pouring from the cracks of his stony skin down his sides.

 Six horses, moving quickly.
 They're chasing...

-The man and his horse stuck off from the site and rode at high speeds across the plains towards a grassy hill that obscured his view from his true target.
-Racing to the top of the hill, he was able to confirm his feeling.
-A group of riders wearing patchwork leather were chasing down a well dressed man down the refugee's road between more hills on the rolling plains.
+The man and his horse struck off from the site and rode at high speeds across the plains towards a grassy hill that obscured his view of his true target.
+Racing to the top, he was able to confirm his feeling.
+A group of human riders wearing patchwork leather were chasing a well-dressed man down the refugee's road between more hills on the rolling plains.

-That's what I &^@%*# get for thinking I'd have a slow blasted morning.
+Maker's teeth, that's what I get for thinking I'd get a break!

-The stone skinned man directed Crispus through the grass to intercept the well dressed man.
-Once he was confident in his course, he closed his eyes and focussed on the ground before him.
-As he reopened his eyes the earth itself ripped in two creating a chasm between the bandits and the man.
+The stone-skinned Djurle directed Crispus through the grass to intercept the well-dressed man.
+Once he was confident in his course, he closed his eyes and called upon his inner power, then focused it on the ground before him.
+As he reopened his eyes, the earth itself ripped in two, creating a chasm and sending two horses and their riders screaming to their deaths.
+The other four skidded to a stop at it's edge.

-The well dressed man stopped too, much to his annoyance.
+The well-dressed man stopped too, much to Djurle's annoyance.

 "MOVE YOU IDIOT!"

-The well dressed man whipped to his direction, the man's eyes wide and barely visible through the muddied face, before twirling back and continuing his sprint down the damp dirt path.
+The well-dressed man whipped in his direction, the man's eyes barely visible through his mud-splattered face, before twirling back and continuing his sprint down the damp dirt path.

 Just as quickly as the sinkhole had opened, pillars of dirt twice the height of a man forcibly placed themselves in the paths of the remaining riders.
 They would weave through the pillars, clipping the sides of them with their legs as they passed by.

-He had managed to slow them down enough to reach the well dressed stranger before the bandits however.
-Without a moment's hesitation, he grasped an outstretched hand and quickly situated his new friend onto the back of Crispus.
+Djurle had managed to slow them down enough to reach the well-dressed stranger before the bandits, however.
+Djurle grasped at his outstretched hand and quickly situated his new friend onto the back of Crispus.

 A deep, yet frightened voice escaped the stranger, "GO!
 GO!"